efriedman2/MDH-Michaelis-Menten-Kinetics/README.md

 Methodology:
 - Michaelis-Menten curves showed optimized goodness of fit
 - Computed best linear regions aligned to a high degree with with manually selected regions; often providing better R2 values
+- Does not work as well on curves that exhibit exponential decay (but ideal data should not have this shape)
+- Accurate for all replicate assays except the highest OAA points due to noisy data

 Biological conclusions:
 - Phosphomimetic substitution at serine 227 (S227D) leads to a dramatic reduction (85-fold) in MDH2 activity with its primary substrate, oxaloacetate, suggesting that phosphorylation at this site may act as a potent negative regulatory mechanism.